Written by Roseanne Moore, Texas Children’s Hospital

 She also serves as a scientific advisor to the NEC Society, a non-profit organization that was established by Canvasser to honor her son, Micah, increase awareness about the lifesaving power of human milk, and encourage more mothers to donate their breast milk to protect babies from NEC.

-Dr. Hair’s call-to-action is simple: Donate breast milk and save a baby’s life.
+Dr. Hair’s call-to-action is simple: Donate breast milk and help save a baby’s life.

 Click Texas Children’s Mother’s Milk Bank to learn more about their donor breast milk program.